HasanHafizurRahman/theme-language-configuaration/README.md

-My Online Store
+# My Online Store

-Description
+Description:

-My Online Store is a web application built with Next.js that allows users to browse and purchase various products.
+My Online Store is a user-friendly web application built with Next.js, empowering you to effortlessly browse and purchase diverse products across various categories.
+Enjoy a seamless shopping experience with intuitive features like cart management and multilingual support (English and Bengali).

-Features

-Browse products from different categories.
+Features:

+Explore a wide range of products categorized for browsing ease.
-Add products to the shopping cart.
+Add items to your shopping cart for a convenient buying experience.
-View and manage items in the shopping cart.
+View and manage your added items with flexibility.
-Change the language of the application (English and Bengali).
+Seamlessly switch between English and Bengali for personalized language preference.
-Technologies Used
+Technologies Used:

-Next.js
-Tailwind CSS
-React-i18next
-Custom theme configuration
-Getting Started

-Prerequisites
+Next.js (for high-performance, server-rendered React framework) Tailwind CSS (for rapid, utility-first styling) React-i18next (for efficient internationalization support) Custom theme configuration (for tailored branding and personalization) Getting Started:

+Prerequisites:

-Make sure you have Node.js and npm (or yarn) installed on your machine.
+Ensure you have Node.js (version 14 or later) and npm (or yarn) installed on your system.
+Check by running node -v and npm -v or yarn -v in your terminal.

-Installation
+Installation:

 Clone the repository:

-bash
-Copy code
+Bash
 git clone https://github.com/HasanHafizurRahman/theme-language-configuaration.git
-Save to grepper
+Use code with caution.
+Learn more
-Navigate to the project directory: bash
+Navigate to the project directory:

-Copy code
+Bash
 cd my-online-store
-Save to grepper
+Use code with caution.
+Learn more
 Install dependencies:

-bash
-Copy code
+Bash
 npm install
-Save to grepper
-Configuration
+Use code with caution.
+Learn more
+Configuration:

-Theme Configuration
+Theme Customization:

-The project supports theming for different domains.
-To switch between themes, modify the themeConfig.js file located in the src directory.
-You can customize colors, typography, and other theme-related settings in this file.
+Tailor the look and feel of your store to match your brand identity.
+Modify the themeConfig.js file within the src directory.
+Adjust colors, typography, and other styling parameters.

-Language Configuration
+Language Settings:

-The project supports English and Bengali languages.
-Translations are managed using React-i18next.
-Add translation files (en.json and bn.json) in the src/locales directory.
-Each file should contain translations for different sections of the application.
+The application currently supports English and Bengali.
+Add translation files for each language (en.json and bn.json) to the src/locales directory.
+Each file should contain translated strings for all relevant app sections.

-Usage
+Usage:

-To start the development server, run the following command:
+To begin development, execute the following command:

-bash
-Copy code
+Bash
 npm run dev
-Save to grepper
+Use code with caution.
+Learn more
-Open http://localhost:3000 in your web browser to view the application.
+Visit http://localhost:3000 in your web browser to access the application.

-License
+License:

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is distributed under the MIT License.
+Refer to the LICENSE file for details.

-Author
+Author:

 Hasan Hafizur Rahman